 First, let’s understand how condensation happens.
 Condensation is the process in which gas changes into a liquid when it touches a cooler surface.
 It happens on any smooth surface that is cold.
 Tiny water droplets form on the ceiling and even vertical surfaces such as mirrors, windows and walls.
 When warm air rises up into the atmosphere, condensation appears.

-Over time, the process of condensation and excess humidity can wreak havoc inside your RV; costing you a lot of money.
+Over time, the process of condensation and excess humidity can wreak havoc inside your RV; costing you a lot of money as well as health issues.
 If you start seeing your walls, ceiling or smooth surfaces sweating, that should be your first clue to get humidity and condensation under control.

 I mean, who wants mushrooms and toxic molds growing where you eat, sleep and live?
 We don’t want this happening in our RV (or even your home) and neither should you.
 So, let’s talk about how to mitigate condensation in your camper.